VRES (VRS) Hits 24 Hour Volume of $28,931.65

-VRES (VRS) traded flat against the US dollar during the 24-hour period ending at 10:00 AM ET on September 20th.
-One VRES token can now be bought for about $0.0069 or 0.00000025 BTC on major exchanges.
-Over the last seven days, VRES has traded flat against the US dollar.
-VRES has a market capitalization of $17.27 million and $28,931.65 worth of VRES was traded on exchanges in the last 24 hours.
+VRES (VRS) traded flat against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on September 26th.
+One VRES token can now be bought for about $0.0069 or 0.00000025 BTC on major cryptocurrency exchanges.
+VRES has a total market cap of $17.27 million and approximately $28,931.65 worth of VRES was traded on exchanges in the last 24 hours.
+During the last week, VRES has traded flat against the dollar.

 - Sourceless (STR) traded flat against the dollar and now trades at $0.0204 or 0.00000072 BTC.